 in an airtight container.

 (2) Baked good--A food item prepared by baking the

 item in an oven, which includes cookies, cakes, breads, Danishes,

 donuts, pastries, pies, and other items that are prepared by baking.

 individual, operating out of the individual's home, who:

 (A) produces at the individual's home:

-(i) a baked good that is not a potentially hazardous
+(i) a baked good that is not a time and temperature